Essential Guide to Capital Gains Tax: Allowances, Rates, and Exceptions

 When someone dies

 When someone dies, Inheritance Tax is usually paid on the deceased person's estate.
 If you’re a beneficiary and you receive some assets from them, you only need to pay CGT if you go onto sell that asset at a later date.
+The gain will be calculated from the probate value to the date it is sold.
 You can read more about how Inheritance Tax works in our full guide here.

 Capital Gains Tax rates explained